emqx/emqx-docs/en_US/README.md

 ### Data Integration

-- SQL syntax data integrations to extract, filter, enrich, and transform MQTT message or internal events to desired format and export them to external data platforms
+- SQL syntax data integrations to extract, filter, enrich, and transform MQTT messages or internal events to desired format and export them to external data platforms
 - Supports data bridging with other brokers or IoT platforms using MQTT (such as EMQX Cloud, AWS IoT Core, Azure IoT Hub)
 - Supports integration with other apps using WebHook
 - 30+ enterprise system integrations including Kafka, RDS, various SQL / NoSQL / time-series databases, and enterprise systems such as Oracle and SAP (Enterprise edition)